Ballarat: 20th century

 In the post-war era, Ballarat's growth continued.
 In response to an acute housing shortage, significant suburban expansion occurred.
 An extensive Housing Commission of Victoria estate was built on the former Ballarat Common (today known as Wendouree West).
 The estate was originally planned to contain over 750 prefabricated houses.
 While planning for the estate began in 1949, main construction occurred between 1951 and 1962.

 The 1950s brought a new optimism to the city.
 On 17 April 1952 it was announced that Lake Wendouree was to be the venue for rowing events of the 1956 Summer Olympics, and work soon began on an Olympic village in Gillies Street.
-A new prefabricted power terminal substation at Norman Street Ballarat North was constructed between 1951 and 1953 by the State Electricity Commission.
+A new prefabricated power terminal substation at Norman Street Ballarat North was constructed between 1951 and 1953 by the State Electricity Commission.
 The first Begonia Festival, a highly successful community celebration, was held in 1953.
 Elizabeth II visited on 8 March 1954.
 The Civic Centre, Prince Alfred Hall had burned down suspiciously that year; however a new Civic Hall was constructed and opened in March 1955.
 On 23 November 1956, the Olympic torch was carried through the city, and the following day the rowing events were held at the lake.
 On 2 March 1958 the Queen Mother visited Ballarat.

 During the following decades, the city saw increased threats to its heritage.
 In 1964, the Ballarat City Council passed laws banning pillar-supported verandahs in the CBD, which threatened the removal of historic cast iron verandahs in the city.
 The by-law was met by staunch opposition from the National Trust, which had begun campaigning to protect some of the city's most historic buildings.
 By the 1970s, Ballarat began to officially recognise its substantial heritage, and the first heritage controls were recommended to ensure its preservation.
 With the opening of Sovereign Hill, the city made a rapid shift to become a major cultural tourist destination, visited by thousands each year.

 During the 1970s, a further 300 houses were constructed at Wendouree West.
 Private housing in the adjacent suburb of Wendouree closely matched and eventually eclipsed this by the mid-1960s.
 The suburb of greater Wendouree and Wendouree West had evolved as the suburban middle-class heart of the city.
 Charles, Prince of Wales visited Ballarat on 28 October 1974 during which he toured Sovereign Hill, the Ballarat College of Advanced Education's new Mt Helen Campus and the White Swan Reservoir and spoke at Civic Hall.